-Okonomiyaki could be best described as Japanese soul food.
+Okonomiyaki can best be described as Japanese soul food.
 Very filling, tasty, and not so expensive.

 The general way to cook it is to fry up some cabbage or noodles, or both, then cover in meat toppings of your choice, with pork being the best.
 Some will also have fried egg pancake style on the top and bottom, such as in Hiroshima.

 You can also have fun in some restaurants where you can make your own okonomiyaki.
-You are given the ingredients and have a hot frying surface in the middle of the table that you cook it on, such as in the photo below.
+You are given the ingredients and have a hot frying surface in the middle of the table that you cook it on, such as my friend doing in the photo below.

-Udon are of the very thick and slippery variety of noodles that fill you up easily.
-They are generally not that expensive either which is great.
+Udon noodles are of the very thick and slippery variety of noodles that fill you up easily.
+They are generally not that expensive either, which is great.

 Like most food in Japan particular areas have their own speciality.
 One such place is the island of Shikoku where you can try some of the best udon noodles around.